International Epidemiological Association: Regional activities

 The development and strengthening of regional activities is manifested by the record of the regional meetings.
 These have been stimulating affairs as shown by the publications which resulted.
-There have been regular meetings in most IEA Regions, including: Africa, South-East Asia, Eastern Mediterranean, Europe, Latin America & Caribbean, North America and Western Pacific and occasional ones in the remainder.
+There have been regular meetings in most IEA Regions, including: Africa, South-East Asia, Eastern Mediterranean, Europe, Latin America and Caribbean, North America and Western Pacific and occasional ones in the remainder.
 Of particular note have been those which marked the foundation and strength of national epidemiological associations as in Japan, China and Holland.
 The growth and interest in epidemiology and the enormous improvement in the quality, as well as the quantity of epidemiological research has been particularly notable in some IEA regions as South East Asia.
-For example, the Australian Regional IEA meeting in 1973 was attended by 9 Japanese - at that time the only such practicing scientists in that country.
+For example, the Australian Regional IEA meeting in 1973 was attended by nine Japanese - at that time the only such practicing scientists in that country.
 There was, by 1995, a flourishing national association with more than 900 members and its own Journal published in English.
 It was the host for the 1996 International Scientific Meeting (ISM).
 The number of participants, at Regional Meetings in this area e.g. from China, Indonesia, Malaysia, Philippines, Singapore and Thailand illustrate the increasing penetration of Epidemiology discipline.

 The growth and strengthening of Epidemiology discipline outside Western Europe and North America has also led to increase in bids to act as hosts for ISMs, now known as WCEs.